 Note: Remember your fluids, sunscreen and some bug spray…..

-Getting to Johnson Lake is pretty easy and only about 70-90 minutes away from Sun Peaks, Kamloops or the Shuswap.
+Getting to Johnson Lake is about 70-90 minutes away from Sun Peaks, Kamloops or the Shuswap.

 The routes are a combination of paved, graded, and not-so-graded gravel roads.
 Watch out for cows (yes, cows) and logging trucks on various parts of the journey.
 Be respectful of slow-moving farm vehicles.

-They involve a fairly gradual climb to an elevation of 3,800 feet (1160 meters) so most cars and car-towing trailers can get there safely in the summer. it is just the last leg that is quite dusty and subject to large potholes.
+They involve a fairly gradual climb to an elevation of 3,800 feet (1160 meters) so most trucks and perhaps cars can get there safely in the summer.
+It is just the last leg that is quite dusty and subject to very large potholes.
 There also isn't much room to turn around for large rigs.

 • Leave our Best Sun Peaks vacation rentals and head out past Sun Peaks village and around 9km down the hill on Sun Peaks Road